AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 1. From the home screen, tap *Settings.*

-1. Choose *Wi-Fi* in the left menu (it is impossible to configure DNS for mobile networks).
+1. Select *Wi-Fi* from the left menu (it is impossible to configure DNS for mobile networks).

 1. Tap the name of the currently active network.

-1. In the *DNS* field enter your AdGuard Home server addresses.
+1. In the *DNS* field, enter your AdGuard Home server addresses.

 ## Running without superuser (Linux only) {#running-without-superuser}

-You can run AdGuard Home without superuser privileges, but you need to either grant the binary a capability (on Linux) or instruct it to use a different port (all platforms).
+You can run AdGuard Home without superuser privileges, but you must either grant the binary a capability (on Linux) or instruct it to use a different port (all platforms).

 ### Granting the necessary capabilities

 Using this method requires the `setcap` utility.
 You may need to install it using your Linux distribution’s package manager.

-To allow AdGuard Home running on Linux to listen on port 53 without superuser privileges and bind its DNS servers to a particular interface run:
+To allow AdGuard Home running on Linux to listen on port 53 without superuser privileges and bind its DNS servers to a particular interface, run:

 ```sh
 sudo setcap 'CAP_NET_BIND_SERVICE=+eip CAP_NET_RAW=+eip' ./AdGuardHome